pgRouting/workshop/docs/basic/sql_function.rst

 ===============================================================================

 From pgRouting point of view, the geometry is part of the additional information, needed on the results for an application.
-Therefore ``JOIN`` the results with other tables that contain the geometry, but for further processing use PostGIS functions.
+Therefore ``JOIN`` the results with other tables that contain the geometry and for further processing with PostGIS functions.

 Exercise 2: Route geometry (human readable)
 -------------------------------------------------------------------------------